LucasAlfare/FLMidi/README.md

 }
 ```

-After, you can just declare this project in `dependencies` section of the same `build.gradle.kts` file as following:
+Next, declare the project dependency in the `dependencies` section of the same `build.gradle.kts` file as follows:
 ```kotlin
 dependencies {
   // make sure to the right version tag